 If a customer loses a job before the 90-day benchmark and the job loss is not due to the disability, the customer's progression within the benchmark freezes.
 When the customer becomes employed again, progression toward completion of the benchmark resumes.

-Any gap in employment longer than eight weeks results in a new employment period.
-However, the provider will not be paid again for any benchmarks that have already been paid.

 The job placement specialist:

 verifies a customer's employment through employer or customer contact; and